murilobit/murilobit/README.md

 1. **📍 Digital Exclusion & Economic Participation in São Paulo**
    - Tools: Excel, Power BI, SQL
-   - Analysis of how lack of postal addresses and digital infrastructure limits access to services like marketplaces.
+   - Analysis of how lack of postal addresses and digital infrastructure limits access to digital services.
    - Data from IBGE & CGI.br.
    - [Project Link](#)